nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![markdone](diagrams/markdone.png)
 <br/> Figure 12.
 Sequence Diagram of Complete Task feature

+#### Design Considerations
+* **Alternative 1 (current choice)**: Use `X` and `/` as cross and tick to indicate whether a task is marked as done.
+    * Pros: Easy to implement and works in all systems without the need for special configurations.
+    * Cons: Does not look as nice.

+* **Alternative 2**: Use actual unicode symbols as cross and tick to indicate whether a task is marked as done.
+    * Pros: Looks nicer.
+    * Cons: Harder to implement and may not work in all systems.

 #### Future Implementation
 1. When the `Task` is set as done, the `setDone` method will call the `addTime` method in `ModuleList` class to add the expected time required to complete the task to the actual time spent on the module.
-    * This future implementation requires `Section 4` (expected time required to complete the task) from the future implementation of the `addTask` method to be passed as a parameter to the `setDone` method and then to the `addTime` method.
+    * This future implementation requires `Section 4` (expected time required to complete the task) and `Section 5` (week number) from the future implementation of the `addTask` method to be passed as a parameter to the `setDone` method and then to the
+    `addTime` method.

 ## 5. Documentation, Logging, Testing, Dev-Ops <a name="5"></a>